Unidata/awips2/docs/install/install-cave-beta-v20.md

-# Install CAVE - BETA Versio
+# Install CAVE - BETA Version

 CAVE is the **C**ommon **A**WIPS **V**isualization **E**nvironment that is used for rendering and analyzing data for AWIPS.
 The installer may require administrator priviledges to install and may require other system changes (environment variables, etc) as well.